QubitPi/docker-docs/dhi/core-concepts/digests/index.md

 ### Use the Docker CLI

-To view the digest of a Docker image, you can use the following command.
+To view the image digest of a Docker image, you can use the following command.
 Replace `<image-name>:<tag>` with the image name and tag.

 ```console